Self-Supervised Coordinate Projection Network for Sparse-View Computed Tomography: Methodology

 \end{linenomath*} where $\hat{\mathbf{y}}_s$ represents the predicted SV sinogram and $\mathcal{L}$ is the loss function that measures the discrepancy between the predicted SV sinogram $\hat{\mathbf{y}}_s$ and the acquired SV sinogram $\mathbf{y}_s$.
-The key insight behind Equation \ref{equ:obj} is that using the image continuity prior imposed by the implicit function and the neural network architecture to regularize the inverse imaging problem of SVCT and thus obtaining the desired solution.
+The key insight behind Eq. \ref{equ:obj} is using the image continuity prior imposed by the implicit function and the neural network architecture to regularize the inverse imaging problem of SVCT and thus obtaining the desired solution.
 After the network training, the optimal image $\hat{\mathbf{x}}$ is theoretically $f_{\hat{\mathbf{\Theta}}}$.
-However, due to the highly under-determined inverse imaging problem, the network tends to approach an implicit function that overfits the SV sinogram $\mathbf{y}_s$ and thus fails to approximate the desired implicit function well, which manifests as a lot of noises in the resulting CT image $\hat{\mathbf{x}}=f_{\hat{\mathbf{\Theta}}}$.
+However, due to the highly under-determined inverse imaging problem, the network tends to approach an implicit function that overfits the SV sinogram $\mathbf{y}_s$ and thus fails to approximate the desired implicit function well, which {manifests} as severe noise on the reconstructed CT image $\hat{\mathbf{x}}=f_{\hat{\mathbf{\Theta}}}$.
 To this end, we propose a re-projection reconstruction strategy, in which the learned function $f_{\hat{\mathbf{\Theta}}}$ is used to generate a DV sinogram $\hat{\mathbf{y}}_d$.
 Then the final high-quality CT image $\hat{\mathbf{x}}$ is reconstructed by applying FBP \cite{fbp} on $\hat{\mathbf{y}}_d$.
 An essential insight is that the INR network overfitting on the SV sinogram results in unexpected pixel intensity mutations in the CT image reconstruction.
-Figure \ref{fig:scan_points} illustrates a toy example of different types of sample points in SV reconstructed CT.
+Fig. \ref{fig:scan_points} illustrates a toy example of different types of sample points in SV reconstructed CT.
 For example, the black sample points are scanned by multiple X-rays, which can be considered as constrained by multiple linear equations.
 Thus the INR network can accurately recover its image intensity through the constraints of the cross projections.
 For the gray and white sample points scanned only by few, or even no X-rays, the pixel intensities are not tightly constrained in the inverse problem.
-Their pixel intensities are mostly approximated by the image continuity prior imposed by the implicit function, and are easily effected by the overfitting effected towards the sparse measurements of sinogram.
+These pixel intensities are mostly approximated by the image continuity prior imposed by the implicit function and are easily affected by the overfitting effected towards the sparse measurements of the sinogram.
 Therefore, the learned function $f_{\hat{\mathbf{\Theta}}}$ may output pixel intensity mutation at those free variable positions due to the overfitting problem.
-Althrough these mutations manifests similarly to image noise, they do not follow any typical distribution, thus the performance of inserting common denoising regularization term is limited \cite{ zang2021intratomo}.
-The most effective strategy to suppress free variable mutations is thus to generate a higher rank linear equation system that tightly constrain the pixel intensities in the CT image and produce the same solution space with the SV sinogram.
+Although these mutations manifest similarly to image noise, they do not follow any typical distribution, thus the performance of inserting common denoising regularization term is limited \cite{ zang2021intratomo}.
+The most effective strategy to suppress free variable mutations is thus to generate a higher-rank linear equation system that tightly constrains the pixel intensities in the CT image and produces the same solution space with the SV sinogram.
 The generation of a DV sinogram $\hat{\mathbf{y}}_d$ from $f_{\hat{\mathbf{\Theta}}}$ is thus proposed.
-The workflow of the proposed SCOPE model is shown in Figure \ref{fig:pipline}.
+The workflow of the proposed SCOPE model is shown in Fig. \ref{fig:pipline}.